mwittig/pimatic-probe/README.md

 A pimatic plugin to probe HTTP(S), TCP and UDP services.

-Note: UDP is currently not supported and will be added at later stage!
+Note: UDP is currently not supported and will be added at a later stage!

 ## Configuration